mbruzek/docs/src/en/developer-layers-interfaces2.md

 ## Communication Scopes

 When writing an interface, there is also the concept of a communication scope.
+Not to be confused with [relation scopes](developer-layers-interfaces.html#relation-scopes) which are strictly to define behavior of the relationship.
+Communication scopes define who is participating in a particular conversation among related services.

 There are three distinct flavors of scoping for a conversation.
 At times there will be fairly static information being transmitted between services - and this is a prime candidate for a [GLOBAL](#global) scope.
 If the information varies